argoproj/applicationset/docs/Generators.md

 ```

 The folders are:

-- `guestbook` is a simple guestbook application to deploy to the clusters.
+- `guestbook` contains the Kubernetes resources for a simple guestbook application
 - `cluster-config` contains JSON files describing the individual engineering clusters: one for `dev` and one for `prod`.
 - `git-generator-files.yaml` is the example `ApplicationSet` resource that deploys `guestbook` to the specified clusters.